Should Cardio Happen Before or After Lifting Weights? Anna Victoria Weighs In

 If you ask 100 people if you should do cardio before or after strength training, chances are that you'll get an even split of answers.
-The surprising part of each answer, however, is that you'll get about 100 different reasons why you should or shouldn't do cardio first.
-Let's cut through the myths and misconceptions and give you the answers you need to build your best body!
+But if you follow up by asking why one or the other should come first, you'll likely get about 100 different reasons.

-Even though the study was rather clear about the findings, opinions still vary.
-According to fitness coach Anthony J. Yeung, CSCS, "It's always better to do your strength training before cardio because you want to do your heavier stuff when your body is fresh.
+Fitness coach Anthony J. Yeung, CSCS, agrees: "It's always better to do your strength training before cardio because you want to do your heavier stuff when your body is fresh.
 If you did it the other way, your body would get tired so you wouldn't be able to lift as much weight and your technique would worsen."

-What about morning cardio, you may ask?
-Well, research published by the British Journal of Nutrition found that people can burn up to 20 percent more body fat by running in the morning on an empty stomach.
-What does this mean for you?
-Some experts advise breaking up your training efforts to do cardio in the morning on an empty stomach and then weights later on in the day with a pre-workout protein-based snack.
+Another option is splitting your exercise up, and doing one workout in the morning and one in the afternoon or evening.
+In that case, it matters less what comes first.
+In fact, research published by the British Journal of Nutrition found that people can burn up to 20 percent more body fat by running in the morning on an empty stomach.
+For this reason, if fat loss is your goal, it may be a good idea to do cardio in the morning on an empty stomach and then weights later on in the day with a pre-workout protein-based snack.